maffyoo/Culture/Principles-Practices-Behaviours.md

 Small batches of work are easily verifiable, reduce risk and support our goal of continuous integration and delivery

-Local Changes < 1 day old
+Local Changes should be less than 1 day old

 ## Feedback early and often ##

-Clarify Specifications and validate solution outlines continuously to avoid the only check being a review once code is already written

-Use Pair Programming for continuous review

-Use TDD for continuous feedback
+Clarify Specifications and validate solution outlines continuously and early to avoid the only check being a review once code is already written.
+Pair Programming is great for continuous review and TDD for continuous feedback

 ## Continuous delivery ##

-CD delivers measurable outcomes quickly
+Continuous Delivery produces measurable outcomes quickly

 Small batches mean issues can be detected and fixed cheaply